eat-sleep-code-repeat-it/disaster-assistant/README.md

 I have built an application called **DAGENT** — short for *Disaster Agent* — an AI-powered assistant that helps answer questions about **FEMA disaster declarations**.

+## 🧠 Key AI Features

+The application demonstrates several important AI capabilities covered in the course:

+- **Prompt Engineering** – to guide how the assistant interprets and responds to user queries
+- **OpenAI Embeddings** – to convert disaster records and user questions into semantic vectors
+- **Vector Databases** – for fast and accurate similarity search
+- **Retrieval-Augmented Generation (RAG)** – to inject relevant FEMA data into the model’s context
+- **Guardrails** – to prevent the model from answering when no relevant data is found
+- **AI-based Evaluation** – using openAI to assess each answer for:
+  - Relevance
+  - Accuracy
+  - Completeness

+The user interface is built using **Gradio**, making it easy to interact with the assistant — just like using ChatGPT.

+---

 You can see detailed [implementation steps](docs/DAGENT-implementation.md).

 ## Demo